opeyemi24/dare.io-pbl/Project 8.md

 # LOAD BALANCER SOLUTION WITH APACHE

-# Task -  Deploy and configure an Apache load balancer for tooling website solution
+# Task - Configure and deploy Apache as a load balancer for tooling website solution

 # To ensure that users can be served by web servers through the load balancer.